 Bay of Plenty is a proud rugby union that has contributed richly to the long and distinguished history of the game in New Zealand.
 The union the inaugural winner of the NPC in 1976 has experienced equal measures of agony and ecstasy throughout its history, but one thing it could never be accused of, being boring.

-Bay of Plenty based players were amongst the most prominent in the formative years of the game, but it was not until 1911 that the Bay of Plenty union was fully affiliated to the national body.
-Up until this time the BOP union was included within the South Auckland union boundaries.
-As the boundaries of the new union grew, and new sub-unions were formed, the union achieved its first national representation when A.L.
+Bay of Plenty based players were amongst the most prominent in the formative years of the game, but it was not until 1911 that the Bay of Plenty Union was fully affiliated to the national body.
+Up until this time the Bay of Plenty Union was included within the South Auckland union boundaries.
+As the boundaries of the new Union grew, and new Sub-Unions were formed, the union achieved its first national representation when A.L.
 McLean was selected for the All Blacks in 1921.
-McLean was the first of 18 men who have represented New Zealand while wearing the blue and gold hoops, in addition to the many players who received their rugby education in the Bay of Plenty before achieving higher honours elsewhere.
+McLean was the first of 23 men who have represented New Zealand while wearing the blue and gold hoops, in addition to the many players who received their rugby education in the Bay of Plenty before achieving higher honours elsewhere.
 As the heartland of Maori rugby the region has produced a large number of Maori All Blacks, while age group and secondary school teams from throughout the union have also established a long and successful heritage that is the envy of many.
-Kane Hames and Joe Royal were selected to the NZ Maori All Blacks after an outstanding season with the Steamers in 2013.
-We are also proud to have Brodie Retallick and Sam Cane performing oustanding in their early All Black career, and Tanerau Latimar who has had a fine career from NZ Sevens and Super Rugby to Maori All Blacks and All Blacks.
-There were also a number of Steamers players from 2013 who were selected to play Super Rugby in 2013/14 and are amongst a long list of first class players who began their rugby careers in the Bay of Plenty.
+We are proud to have All Blacks Sam Cane and Nathan Harris representing the Bay of Plenty and Tom Franklin dotting the Maori All Blacks Jersey.
+We are widely represented across both the New Zealand All Black and Black Fern Sevens Teams with long time campaigner Scott Curry captaining the side is joined by Joe Webber, Regan Ware, Teddy Stanaway and Issac Te Aute.
+Michaela Blyde and Kelly Brazier are our two notable campaigners representing the Blue and Gold in the Black Ferns Sevens.
+Brazier is also joined by Lesley Ketu to roundup our representative players for the Black Ferns.
+There are also a number of Steamers players who have been selected to play Investec Super Rugby including, Aidan Ross, Siegfried Fisi'ihoi, Liam Polwart, Chase Tiatia, Sabastian Siataga, James O'Reilly and Mitchell Karpik are among a long list of first class players who began their rugby careers in the Bay of Plenty.

 Bay of Plenty has a proud history of rising to the occasion for major matches, although it was not until 1970 that the Bay achieved its first victory over international opposition (Fiji by 14-8).
 On many occasions, often as part of combined teams in the first half of the 20th century, the Bay has pushed touring teams to the limit in memorable encounters that have ranked as the toughest provincial matches on tour.
 Although often gallant in defeat the Bay has also recorded some memorable victories over stronger opposition - the 1982 Wallabies were thrashed by 40-16 in Rotorua a week after having defeated the All Blacks, and again in 1990 the same nation was lowered 12-4 one year out from their World Cup victory.